yx1138/Java/README.md

 * John Sterling's [Java for C++ Programmers](http://cse.poly.edu/jsterling/cs9053/Notes/JavaForC++Programmer.html)
     - A great reference point for those coming to Java from C++.
 It's written by an NYU professor who has taught CS9053 for years.
 * StackOverflow - http://stackoverflow.com
     - The best place to find and post questions to Java problems.
-I'm guessing you'll be spending a lot of time on this site while learning Java.
+I'm guessing you'll be spending a lot of time on this site while learning Java. # Java
+# Java